How To Make Alfalfa Pellets With Step-by-Step Guide

 Even with care, you might run into a few issues when making pellets.
 Here’s how to solve two common ones:

-- The Fix: Try adding a little more moisture to your mix.
-Aim for a total moisture content of about 12-15%.
-You can do this by adding a small amount of water.
-Sometimes, adding a little vegetable oil (about 2% of the mix by weight) can also help the ingredients bind together better and make a firmer pellet.
+• The Fix: Try adding a little more water to your mix.
+The total amount of moisture should be between 12 and 15%.
+You can do this by putting in a little bit of water.
+Adding a small amount of vegetable oil (about 2% of the mix by weight) can also help the ingredients stick together better and make the pellet firmer.

-- Likely Cause: This often means there are small rocks, bits of metal, or other hard objects in your raw ingredients, especially if you are using hay or foraged materials.
+• Likely Cause: This usually means that your raw materials have small rocks, pieces of metal, or other hard things in them, especially if you are using hay or things you found.

 Spotlight on Alfalfa Pellets: Your Questions Answered